Fertility scenes in the Negev Desert Rockart

-The ancients Egyptians mapped the stars in different days and seasons.
-The stars became the upper gods that all worshipped.
-Osiris, a mythological character, was the great king and hero in the Egyptian mythology always accompanied by his beloved wife Isis.
-We recognize this royal pair this from paintings on coffin lids and tomb walls.
-Osiris and Isis have been clearly identified in the sky scene representing the Orion constellation and Canis Major as shown in Fig2.
+The ancients Egyptians mapped the stars in different days and seasons and Osiris and Isis have been clearly identified in the sky scene representing the Orion constellation and Canis Major as shown in Fig2.

 Fig.2 Osiris and Isis the are constructed from the constellation of Orion and Canis Major

-The main star in Canis Major constellation is Sirius.
-It’s heliacal rising in July heralded the Nile flood and marked the beginning of the New Year.
+Sirius the main star in Canis Major constellation marked the beginning of the New Year and the fertile season in Egypt.
 In Egypt’s Pyramid Texts is written: “Your sister Isis comes to you [Osiris] rejoicing for love of you.
-You have placed her on your phallus and your seed issues into her….”
-This event marks the beginning of the fertile season in Egypt.
+You have placed her on your phallus and your seed issues into her….”.
+In the Negev Desert, they are portrayed as an ibex followed by a dog.